nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 On the other hand, to provide command recommendations, the engine uses the longest prefix matching algorithm.
 This algorithm first **identifies** the related command based on the user's input and then **verifies** the fields associated with it.
-For instance, when the user types "add_e" in the command prompt, the engine will first recommend "add_elderly", follow by the related fields.
-If there are ambiguity in the recommendations, the decision is to return the commands based on using lexicographical ordering.
+For instance, when the user types "add_e" in the command prompt, the engine will first recommend "add_elderly", followed by the related fields.
+If there are ambiguities in the recommendations, the decision is to return the commands based on using lexicographical ordering.

 The CommandRecommendationEngine also uses the concept of **Full Attribute** commands and **Complete** commands.